Duong Lam Ancient Village – Hanoi’s Hidden Time Capsule

 A walk around the drooping banyan trees, lakes, rice paddies and wells of Duong Lam Ancient Village is a serene experience and not one that is too far removed from that of King Ngo Quyen, who would have walked the same streets about 1,100 years ago.
 Shrines devoted to King Ngo Quyen and his predecessor, King Phu Hung are commonplace, as well as large temples and communal houses dedicated to the various gods of Vietnamese folklore.

 Huge clay pots are sometimes seen lined up in rows outside of houses.
 The soybeans that are fermenting inside will go on to create soy sauce, the popular Asian condiment and source of income for many families over many generations of their members.
-You can try the other various specialities of the village throughout the day: roasted pork (Lon quay), peanut brittle cakes (Keo Cu Do) or sticky rice pudding with ginger and peanuts (Che lam).
+You can try the other various specialities of the village throughout the day: roasted pork (Lon Quay), peanut brittle cakes (Keo Cu Do) or sticky rice pudding with ginger and peanuts (Che Lam).

 Che Lam in Duong Lam Ancient Village